thruflo/weblayer/doc/index.rst

 Introduction
 ============

-:ref:`weblayer` is a `Python`_ package for web developers who like making their own design decisions.
+:ref:`weblayer` is a `Python`_ package, built on `WebOb`_, that provides a set of components that can be used to handle requests within a `WSGI`_ application.

-Built on `WebOb`_ it provides a set of components that can be used to handle requests and create a `WSGI`_ application.
 It is not a framework.
 In contrast, :ref:`weblayer` tries to prescribe as little as possible, allowing you to swap out components and work with your weapons of choice.

 It's fast and fully tested.
-The `source code`_ is in the `public domain`_.
+The `source code`_ is `public domain`_.

 Contents